SleepingPills/splice.io/README.rst

 Main Features
 =============
  - Construct distributed processes from simple python classes.
  - Construct distributed coroutines from python generators.
  - Communication is asynchronous by default.
 Sending a message to a process will result in a Promise (or Future) that will eventually contain the response (if any).
 The response can be a regular value, or an exception if the recieving process failed.
  - Consistent scheduling.
 Similarly to how Erlang actors work, a single splice process only ever handles one message at a time.
 Separate processes are allowed to execute concurrently (inside the same OS process) or parallel (accross OS processes).
 This guarantee means that it is easier to reason about the interaction between proceses, but most importantly, there is no need for synchronisation mechanisms inside the processes themselves.
    At the same time, processes are implicitly parallel streams so they scale naturally.
  - Splice processes are lightweight.
 They have a small memory footprint and inactive processes do not take up processor time.
 One can have as many processes as memory allows; generally in the order of hundreds of thousands to millions.
  - ZMQ is used as a low level transport mechanism providing well known bugs and shortcomings, instead of a custom thing with unknown bugs and shortcomings.
  - Robust serialization from the PiCloud http://www.picloud.com/ client library.

 Reliability
 ===========
  - **splice.io** guarantees that only whole messages will be dispatched.
 E.g. either the entire message is delivered, or nothing is delivered.
  - **There is no guarantee that a particular message will be delivered.** The underlying ZMQ transport does not use durable message queueing and there isn't one implemented in **splice.io** either.
    Some (but not all) scenarios under which messages can be lost:
-     - In case the host OS process crashes, any unhandled (but recieved) messages will be lost.
+   - In case the host OS process crashes, any unhandled (but received) messages will be lost.
    - In case the internal ZMQ message buffers get filled, additional messages will be silently discarded.
  - An error will be raised in case message delivery cannot be confirmed.
 This is a mechanism provided by **splice.io** on top of ZMQ.
 Note that ZMQ itself does not provide any notification in case of delivery failures.
  - **splice.io** will attempt to reconnect if a connection gets dropped, and messages will be buffered up to a certain limit (this will be configurable in the future).
  - **splice.io** will start transmitting as soon as a connection is established.
 If A connects to B, but B is not running yet, mesages will be buffered and then transmitted as soon as B comes online.

 Performance
 ===========